The Accelerating Adaptive Action Programme aims to accelerate climate adaptation actions across Yorkshire and the Humber.

 The impacts of climate change are not confined to remote parts of the world or things that will happen way into the future – they are unfolding now in Yorkshire and the Humber.

-Extreme weather events have already impacted our communities and will continue to do so at an increasing rate and magnitude: in 2022, temperatures exceeded 40oC for the first time; our region is estimated to be the most flood-vulnerable in England; and the Humber could experience sea level rise of 1.3m in the next 100 years.
+Extreme weather events have already impacted our communities and will continue to do so at an increasing rate and magnitude: in 2022, temperatures exceeded 40oC for the first time; our region is estimated to be one of the most flood-vulnerable in England; and the Humber could experience sea level rise of 1.3m in the next 100 years.

-Decisions about infrastructure planning, extreme event preparedness, public health and future food security are often made at regional and local level.
+Decisions about infrastructure planning, extreme event preparedness, public health and food security are often made at regional and local level.
 To become more resilient as a region, we need to work together to better understand the risks, to prepare for disruptive events, and to deliver initiatives that help us adapt.

 The programme has three core objectives that cut across the various workstreams: